TrautsNottus/trautsnottus.github.io/_docs/accounts/beingmoresecure.md

 title: Help us protect your account
 ---

 Your SIMS Account gives you access to SIMS.
-The data stored in SIMS is confidential and keeping it secure your responsibility.
+The data stored in SIMS is confidential.
 {:.lead}

 Here are some of the best practices to follow to maximise the security of your account.